bitwalker/distillery/docs/guides/docker_image_with_your_release.md

 CMD ["/opt/app/bin/start_app", "foreground"]
 ```

+verify that you can build your image with the following command
+`docker build -t my_tag --build-arg APP_VERSION="0.0.1" .`
+(it's common to tag images with your docker-hub username and repo name like `-t my_username/my_repo_name:version_number`)

+a couple of things to note:
 - this is just the image for your application.
 If your application has external dependencies (like a database for example), it doesn't matter here, and will be handled in the deployment part of the guide.
 - Make sure that the alpine image version you use, matches the one used in your elixir image.
 For example, elixir-1.7.2 is based on erlang-21 which is currently based on alpine-3.8. erlang-21 could be bumped to alpine-3.9 when it comes out.